devopsengineers/devopsengineers.github.io/content/posts/resume_advice/index.md

 - across
 ```

-you want every bullet-point in your resume to reference a number of some kind: either 'dollars earned', or 'time saved'.
+Here is the critical point: you want every bullet-point in your resume to reference a number of some kind: either 'dollars earned', or 'time saved'.

 For example: